Jmmxp/CMPUT404-assignment-ajax/README.md

 Contributors / Licensing
 ========================

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.
+Changes added to the assignment are LICENSE'D under me.